rpotesmangra11/rpotesmangra11/README.md

 ## Highlighted Projects

 ### [Just Do it - Notes](https://note-react-app-frontend-9297f33085da.herokuapp.com/)
 **Description:** Just Do it - Notes is a versatile and user-friendly note-taking application designed to help you stay organized and on top of your tasks.
-With QuickNote, you can easily create, modify, and delete notes, making it perfect for everyday use.
+You can easily create, modify, and delete notes, making it perfect for everyday use.
 **Technologies:** React, JSX, Javascript, Vite, JSON server

 ### [Hangman](https://rpotesmangra11.github.io/hangman-js/)